-Intel Atom processors are very basic processors used only for Chromebooks or tablets.
-These processors are not good for multitasking and only good for basic browsing
+Intel Atom processors are fundamental processors used only for Chromebooks or tablets.
+These processors are not good for multitasking and only good for basic browsing.

-Intel Celeron is better than Intel Atom, but those are only used in basic laptops that cost usually less that Rs 20000 in India.
-Only good for internet browsing and a little bit of MS-Office work.
+Intel Celeron is better than Intel Atom, but those are only used in essential laptops that usually cost less than Rs 20000 in India.
+Only suitable for internet browsing and a little bit of MS-Office work.
 That’s it.

 Intel Pentium series processors are available in low to mid-range laptops.
 The Pentium series is divided into two different sub-series called silver and gold.
 Gold series Pentium processors perform better.

-Similar to i7, i9 is also for those who are into any specialized field like complex video editing or extensive graphic intensive jobs.
-For a general consumer, a laptop with i9 processors costs too much and there is no sense in buying it.
+A laptop with i9 processors costs too much for a general consumer, and there is no sense in buying it.
 If you are looking for a gaming laptop, then you may consider i7 or an i9 processor.

 Light office work